Stability Shelter

 The goal of the Transition phase is to build on the hard-fought successes of the Recovery phase.
 Residents continue to grow in stability, responsibility, and maturity by living and working interdependently.

-Key objectives of this phase include pursuing deeper connection with a local church, eliminating debt, reconciling with family and friends, and securing long-term, independent housing.
+Key objectives of this phase include pursuing deeper connection with a local church and growing in their faith, eliminating debt, reconciling with family and friends, and securing long-term, independent housing.

 Payment and Enrollment

-The Transition phase of the program costs $320 per month.
-All Transition residents must have successfully completed the Recovery phase of the program.
+The Transition phase of the program costs $300 per month.
+All Phase 2 residents must have successfully completed the First Phase of the program.